 Real property tax burdens in the metropolitan area are a function of residential real estate values, the ratio of assessed value to market value, applicable tax deductions or credits, and the tax rate.
-The District allows a homestead deduction from the value of residential property before the tax is calculated on owner-occupied properties (\$74,850 in 2019), while the Virginia jurisdictions do not allow any deductions for the typical homeowner.
+The District allows a homestead deduction from the value of residential property before the tax is calculated on owner-occupied properties (\$75,700 in 2020), while the Virginia jurisdictions do not allow any deductions for the typical homeowner.
 Montgomery County, Maryland offers a property tax credit to offset the county income tax for owner-occupied properties which is applied to County property taxes.
-The amount set by the County Council for tax year 2019 was \$692 and was applied to each family in the study assumed to own a home.
+The amount set by the County Council for tax year 2020 was \$800 and was applied to each family in the study assumed to own a home.
 The state of Maryland has a supplemental homeowners' tax credit for incomes up to \$60,000 per year but is only applicable if property taxes exceed a certain amount.
 None of the study's families in Montgomery or Prince George's County would have qualified because calculated taxes did not meet the limit required.
 Both the District of Columbia and the state of Maryland have limits on the amount a property's assessment can increase from one year to the next (both are capped at 10 percent), however neither of these are included in the study because it is a point in time calculation.

 The effective property tax rates used for property tax burden calculations for each of the metropolitan jurisdictions, presented in Chart 2, page 14, indicate a variety of ranges in these rates and are net of property assessment levels.
-For the present 2019 Study, median sales ratio statistics have been included to derive an "effective assessment level" that results from multiplying the statutory property assessment level times the median sales ratio statistic.
+For the present 2020 Study, median sales ratio statistics have been included to derive an "effective assessment level" that results from multiplying the statutory property assessment level times the median sales ratio statistic.
 Median sales ratios are a measure of the property valuation and assessment practices within a jurisdiction.
-A sales ratio (or assessment sales ratio) is the ratio of the appraised value of the property to the sales price, or market value; the median is the median ratio value of all the properties included in the study.3 If property assessments do not keep up with market value, residents' property taxes will be lower than they would otherwise be if taxed at the full market value of the property.
+A sales ratio (or assessment sales ratio) is the ratio of the appraised value of the property to the sales price, or market value; the median is the median ratio value of all the properties included in the study.5 If property assessments do not keep up with market value, residents' property taxes will be lower than they would otherwise be if taxed at the full market value of the property.
 Including the available median sales ratio statistic into the property tax burden calculations is an attempt to reflect how property tax systems in each jurisdiction are administered in practice.

 In addition to tax rate and effective assessment level differences, data presented in Table 2, page 10, show assumed market value differences of a residence for purposes of this study at the different income levels.
 The \$25,000 income level families are assumed to reside in a rental unit and the \$50,000, \$75,000, \$100,000, and \$150,000-income families are assumed to live in an owner-occupied house.
-A series of assumptions and calculations were made to estimate the median house value for the Washington, DC metropolitan area for each income level used in the report.
+A series of assumptions and calculations were made to estimate the median house value for the Washington, DC, metropolitan area for each income level used in the report, and this methodology differs this year from previous years due to the pandemic's effects on the Census Bureau's American Community Survey (ACS) data.